MicroEJ/docs/VEEPortingGuide/vgImage.rst

 * The Scalable Vector Graphics (SVG): this kind of image is partially supported: linear gradients but no animations.
 It is advised to convert the SVG files into AVD files before using the Image Converter tool.

 The tool generates a binary (RAW) file compatible with the :ref:`section_vg_image_engine`.
-The RAW file consists of a series of vector paths and animations.
+The RAW file consists in a series of vector paths and animations.

 To list the images to convert, the tool uses the application list files whose extension is ``.vectorimage.list``.
 The generator provides an option to encode the path data (the path's points): it can be stored on signed 8, 16, 32-bit words or in ``float`` format.